tcltk/tcl/doc/dev/value-history.md

 is used to determine endianness of UCS-2 data.
 When neither byte appears in UTF-8 or FSS-UTF the confidence of that interpretation is boldened.)

-In Tcl 8.1, "UTF-8" encoding is accomplished by the routine
+In Tcl 8.1, encoding of Unicode codepoints is accomplished by the routine

 >	**int** **Tcl_UniCharToUtf** ( **int** *ch*, **char** *_str_);

-The routine is (nearly) a direct translation of the table of encoding rules of FSF-UTF.
-However it is clear that a decision was made that Tcl would support "Unicode" which meant UCS-2 which meant 16-bit codepoints as "Uncode characters".
+The routine is (nearly) a direct translation of the table of encoding rules of FSS-UTF.
+However it is clear that a decision was made that Tcl would support "Unicode" which meant UCS-2 which meant 16-bit codepoints as "Unicode characters".
 Unicode characters require a maximum of three encoded bytes, and Tcl 8.1 source code uses **TCL\_UTF\_MAX** to represent that limit.
-It is useful in sizing buffers where encoded string are to be written.
+It is useful in sizing buffers where encoded strings are to be written.
 The public header for Tcl 8.1 includes

 >	\#define **TCL\_UTF\_MAX**	3